William Ellis Newton, 250748 (POW, executed March 29, 1943, BR) St. Kilda, VIC

 On March 18, 1943 took off from Wards Drome (5 Mile Drome) near Port Moresby on a bombing mission against Salamaua.
 Over the target, hit by anti-aircraft fire

 and ditched.
-Gunner Eastwood did not escape and went down with the aircraft.
+Gunner Eastwood did not escape and went down with the aircraft and was declared Missing In Action (MIA).

 Fates of the Crew